Family Connects FAQ for Families

 What credentials and experience do FCHC nurses have?

 All FCHC nurses are Registered Nurses (RN) with several years of clinical and/or community health experience with a focus on maternal and child health.
+You can read more about each nurse and the Family Connects Henderson County team here.

 Will my nurse speak Spanish or another language other than English?